What are cookies?

 Strictly Necessary Cookies.
 These cookies are essential, as they enable you to move around the Service and use its features, such as accessing logged in or secure areas.

 Functionality Cookies.
-These cookies allow us to remember how you’re logged in, whether you chose to no longer see advertisements, whether you made an edit to an article on the Service while logged out, when you logged in or out, the state or history of Service tools you’ve used.
-These cookies also allow us to tailor the Service to provide enhanced features and content for you and to remember how you’ve customised the Service in other ways, such as customising the toolbars.
-The information these cookies collect may be anonymous, and they are not used to track your browsing activity on other sites or services.
+These cookies allow us to remember how you’re logged in, or whether you chose to no longer see advertisements.
+Also whether you made an edit to an article on the Service while logged out, when you logged in or out, the state or history of use of Service tools.
+These cookies also allow us to tailor the Service to provide enhanced features and content for you.
+And to remember how you’ve customised the Service in other ways, such as customising the toolbars.
+The information these cookies collect may be anonymous, and we don’t use them to track your browsing activity on other sites or services.